flozz/rivalcfg/doc/install.rst

 ..
 IMPORTANT::

-   In this page, both Python 2 and Python 3 commands are provided.
-Prefer the Python 3 ones if it is available on your system as Python 2 is deprecated and its support will be dropped some day.
+   In this page, only Python 3 commands are provided.
+Rivalcfg still work with Python 2, but this support will be dropped in future versions... so prefer using Python 3 if available.

 Prerequisites